informedcitizenry/6502.Net/README.md

 `Macro parameter not specified` - The macro expected a parameter that was not specified.

+`Macro parameter reference must be a letter or digit` - The macro parameter was in an invalid format.

 `Missing closure for block` - A block does not have a closure.

+`Missing closure for macro` - The macro does not have a closure.

+`Missing closure for segment` - A segment does not have a closure.

 `Most significant bit should not be set` - A pseudo-op cannot set the most-significant bit because it is already set.